sprite728/indian-politicians-datamining/README.md

 6. There are "Sansuma Khunggur Bwiswmuthiary" and "Shri Sansuma Khunggur Bwiswmuthiary" in the html files

 7. There are "Ravindra Kumar Pandey" and "Shri Ravindra Kumar Pandey" in the html files

+8. "Prasun Banerjee" is not in the combined_politicians.csv

+9. "Pradeep Kumar Singh" & "Shri Pradeep Kumar Jain   Aditya" in combined file